gijikurian/StarbucksCapstone/README.md

 ## Results

   The main findings of the code can be found at the post available here.
+Also published a document about the project data, how it cleansed and the modeling with different models and its training and the project findings.
+The link - https://medium.com/@gijick/best-offer-9170a0e0173c

 ## Licensing, Authors, Acknowledgements
   Must give credit to Udacity for the data.
 You can find the Licensing for the data and other descriptive information at the Udacity.